-Bingwe continues to take automotive courses at Macomb and works as a service technician at a Mercedes Benz dealership.
-Arriving in the United States on an F1 student visa, he recently received a Green Card through a “lottery,” which allows him to remain in the United States as a permanent resident.
+Bingwe continues to take automotive courses at Macomb after working as a service technician at a Mercedes Benz dealership as Optional Practice Training under his F1 student visa.
+He is in the process of receiving a Green Card through a “lottery,” which will allow him to remain in the United States as a permanent resident.

 “I am very grateful to my parents for providing me the financial support and encouragement to do this.” says Bingwe, “And as my immigration status evolves, I want to stay and work with the research and development team at Mercedes Benz.”